shyamgj1900/tp/docs/UserGuide.md

 ### NUSMods API

 1. Due to the limitations in the project where our application is expected to perform without the use of internet, we are not able to get live updates from the api, and we have to work off the latest json file with relevant module details.
-2. We are also not able to extract the different timings for each lesson in modules as they are separated into each module's json file, as we wanted to be space efficient and within the memory space limits set by the teaching team, we did not proceed with extracting this information.
+2. We did not extract the data for different timings for each lesson in a specific module as they are separated into individual json files for each module in the NUSMods api, as we wanted to be space efficient and stay within the memory space limits set we did not proceed with extracting this information.
+Also given that our product is expected to function without internet connection, we couldn't implement making a http request to NUSMods api based on user input to retrieve these timings.
 Which is why the timings of lessons are not yet available as it's out of the current project's scope.

 ## 5. FAQ